kevinchu-work/react-chatbot-dummy-js/README.md

 - [autoprefixer] (https://github.com/postcss/autoprefixer): Auto add vendor prefixes to CSS rules using values from Can I Use.
 - [helmet] (https://github.com/nfl/react-helmet): Manage changes to the document head.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Lastly, this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Run the project